 Welcome to our Governors’ section.

-Please find below details of how our Governing body is structured, including the names, categories, responsibilities and terms of appointment for each Governor.
+Please find below details of how our Governing Body is structured, including the names, categories, responsibilities and terms of appointment for each Governor.

-We keep a Register of Governor Interests and an Annual Statement of Issues in school.
-A copy of Code of Conduct that all Governors sign annually is attached, together with Governors' details and the Register of Interests.
+We keep a 'Register of Governor Interests' and an 'Annual Statement of Issues' in school.
+A copy of the Code of Conduct that all Governors sign annually is attached, together with Governors' details and the Register of Interests.

 A letter of welcome from The Governors of Foxes Piece